A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Continuous Score

 The practical implementation of the local randomization framework requires two steps: (i) choosing the window $\W$ where the local randomization conditions are assumed to hold, and (ii) deploying methods from the analysis of experiments to perform estimation and inference for observations whose scores are inside the window.

 Window selection is the most important step in the implementation of the local randomization approach for RD analysis.
-Although $\W$ could be selected in an ad-hoc fashion, the more principled approach is to select it using predetermined covariates.
-We review a method proposed in \cite{Cattaneo-Frandsen-Titiunik_2015_JCI}, which is now the standard approach used in RD empirical work using the local randomization framework.
+Although $\W$ could be selected in an ad-hoc fashion, a more principled approach is to select it using predetermined covariates, as proposed by \cite{Cattaneo-Frandsen-Titiunik_2015_JCI}.
 See also \citet{Cattaneo-Titiunik-VazquezBare_2017_JPAM} and \citet[Section 2]{Cattaneo-Idrobo-Titiunik_2023_Book}.

+This data-driven window selection method requires that there be a set of predetermined covariates, $Z$, that are related to the score everywhere except inside $\W$.
+Once these predetermined covariates are chosen, the implementation of the window selection can be based on methods that assume random sampling (usually called super-population methods) or methods that condition on the units in the sample and assume that the only randomness comes from the treatment assignment mechanism (called Fisherian methods after statistician Ronald Fisher).
+For an in-depth review of super-population versus Fisherian methods in the causal inference framework, see \cite{Rosenbaum_2010_Book,Imbens-Rubin_2015_Book}.
+Unlike super-population methods, Fisherian inference methods are exact in finite samples.
+Thus, in the context of RD window selection, it is often preferable to employ Fisherian methods because the windows considered typically have very few observations, which can invalidate the use of large-sample approximations.